WARP-LAB/Pareizrakstiba/README.md

 * 2020-07-02
 * Hunspell updated to 1.7.0
-* Language affix tables updated to 1.4.0
+* Language dictionary and affix tables updated to 1.4.0
+* Looked at Nuspell, but kept Hunspell for this version because I'm lazy

 #### 3.2